Toronto FC II suffers heartbreaking loss to Columbus Crew II in MLS Next Pro playoffs

 Antonoglou, who saw 10 minutes of action with the TFC first team this season, had four goals and five assists in 21 regular-season appearances with TFC 2.

 Fuson also scored for Columbus.
-Paul Rothrock replied for Toronto, which trailed 1-0 at the break.
+Paul Rothrock also scored for Toronto, which trailed 1-0 at the break.

 Columbus pulled ahead 2-1 after referee Sergii Demianchuk pointed to the penalty spot for a handball when Toronto defender Antony Curic went to block a Ryan Telfer cross and the ball hit his arm without him knowing much about it.